 Did we miss something?

 Are you a pro at this technique with something to add?
 Tell us here.
-Our mission is to make The Sewing Resource your go-to place for all things sewing.
+Our mission is to make The Sewing Resource is to fill knowledge gaps in your sewing.
 Any and all feedback is welcome.
 If you are interestred in becoming a teacher at TSR, apply here.